Farmers’ income and debt

 Changes in the regulation concerning governmental production subsidies as per 31 July 2002 have caused increased number of holdings operated by other legal entities than sole proprietorship.
 This concerns particularly the legal entities general partnership and general partnership with shared liability.
 Furthermore, the changes of the regulation has influenced the number of holders participating in joint operation (organised as general partnerships) and at the same time running their own enterprise (sole proprietorship).
 Before 2002, holders participating in joint operation in milk production had to apply separately for area production subsidies.
 Now, the participants may choose whether they will cultivate fodder in own separate enterprise or operate the area jointly.

 From 2002, holders applying governmental production subsidies as a general condition had to be registered in the Value Added Tax Registration List.
 Later, the minimum turnover for being in this list has increased.
 In order to still include small holdings, a new condition was introduced; the holding has to have an overall turnover, included withdrawal of commodities, over a certain threshold during the last 12 months.
-At the time being, this threshold is NOK 20 000.
 From 2014 there is no threshold.

 A revised calculation of type of farming of the holdings was implemented in the Farmers' Income and Property 2007.
 The revision has caused a fall in the farm types "Various grazing livestock" and "Mixed crops - livestock", while the farm type "Other field crops" has increased.
 Other farm types are hardly affected.